 Fleas are fairly common for those who have pets or who work closely with animals in their careers.
-These creatures have a hard body with a polished appearance and a very durable exterior that is extremely resistant to pressure.
-This enables them to withstand scratching and other attempts by humans and animals to get rid of them.
-Their laterally compressed bodies also enable them to weave in and out of the furs, hairs or feathers on the bodies of their hosts.
+In the home, you will most likely find them in and around pets bedding, carpets and even outdoors in sandy soil.
+Their laterally compressed body enables them to weave in and out of the furs, hairs or feathers of their hosts.

-Despite not being equipped with wings, fleas can move around very easily.
+Fleas prefer warm and humid conditions.
+During these times, they move around very easily despite not being equipped with wings.
 Their long legs enable them to jump great distances, with most fleas being able to leap to a height of up to 18cm, or horizontally up to 33 cm.
-Relative to the size of their bodies, they are one of the world’s best jumpers; only the froghopper is better.
+Relative to the size of their bodies, they are one of the world’s best jumpers.

 When fleas bite people, a round, red mark with a small, dark red dot in the centre appears on the skin.
 This usually stays for a few hours, and reactions differ from case to case.
 Itching is sometimes felt, while allergies can give rise to great swelling and hives.
 When occurring on children, flea bites can look more serious and be itchier than they are on adults due to the greater sensitivity of children’s skin.
 Bites are usually concentrated on the lower legs and ankles.

 If a flea bite turns severe or gives rise to allergic reactions, contact a doctor or see a pharmacist.
 You can also try the following in order to minimise redness and itchiness:

 - Wash the bitten area with a gentle antiseptic detergent or soap.

 - Put some ice over the area to calm inflammation and swelling.

 - Apply a bit of calamine lotion or other soothing concoction for relief.